bryanwweber/bibtextomd/pubs.md

 {:.paper}
 <span>How to properly cite media</span>{:.papertitle}
 <span>S.B.
 Second, T.C.
 Third, S. Fourth-Fifth, and **F.A.
 Author**</span>{:.authors}
-<span>Paper 2A12, 1st International Conference on BibTeX, University, Anytown, CA, May.
-2013</span>{:.journal}
+<span>Paper 2A12, 1st International Conference on BibTeX, University, Anytown, CA, May 2013</span>{:.journal}
 <span>The files for this paper can be found at the following link</span>{:.comment}

 Master's Thesis